Montana Earth Science Picture of the Week

 Montana Wind Power Resources

 On the map, those areas that are purple, red, or blue have the best potential for generating electricity.
-The blue areas are considered to have the best (superb) potential, the red areas have “outstanding” potential, and the purple areas are considered to be “excellent” locations.
-The larger, red area in northwestern Montana marks the Rocky Mountain Front where the mountains abruptly end, giving way to the plains.
-Air spilling over the mountains accelerates down onto the plains, making the Front an “outstanding” area for the placement of wind generators.
+The blue areas are considered to have the best (superb) potential, the red areas have "outstanding" potential, and the purple areas are considered to be "excellent' locations.
+The larger, red area in northwestern Montana marks the windy Rocky Mountain Front where the mountains abruptly end, giving way to the plains.
+However, not every windy place is a good place for putting up wind-generators.
+For instance, "the Front" is valued for its scenic beauty and wildness, so there would be strong resistance to any proposal to place generators there.

 How do we “generate” electricity? . . .

-This photo shows a man standing on one of the new wind turbines recently erected in central Montana (near Judith Gap).
+Right: This photo by David Grubbs (courtesy of the Billings Gazette) shows a man standing on one of the wind turbines recently erected in central Montana (near Judith Gap).
 To learn more about this wind energy project, click on the Hot Link below.
-The article includes access to more cool photos taken by Larry Mayer and David Grubbs.

 Term: generator